star-history/star-history/public/blog/homelab.md

 Immich uses a traditional client-server design, with a dedicated database for data persistence.
 The frontend clients communicate with backend services over HTTP using REST APIs.
 You can deploy and upgrade immich via Docker.
 Be aware that the project is under Very Active development, so expect bugs and breaking changes.

-## silverbullet
+## SilverBullet

 ![silverbullet-star](/assets/blog/homelab/silverbullet-star.webp)

-[Silverbullet](https://silverbullet.md/) is a note-taking application optimized for people with a hacker mindset, supporting wiki-style page linking.
+[SilverBullet](https://silverbullet.md/) is a note-taking application optimized for people with a hacker mindset, supporting wiki-style page linking.
 Its synced mode enables 100% offline operation, keeping a copy of the content in the browser’s local [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) database, syncing back to the server when a network connection is available.

 SilverBullet is a platform for [End-User Programming](https://silverbullet.md/End-User%20Programming) through its support for [Objects](https://silverbullet.md/Objects), [Live Queries](https://silverbullet.md/Live%20Queries), [Live Templates](https://silverbullet.md/Live%20Templates) and [Live Template Widgets](https://silverbullet.md/Live%20Template%20Widgets), allowing to make parts of your pages and UI dynamic.